Managing ETL and System tasks

 To create or add a property

-- In the Add new property field, enter the name of the new property.
+- In the Add new property field at the bottom of the page, type the name of the new property.

 - Click Add.